CIF Parser¶

 weights and the sequence.

-The PDB software calculates it as a sum of components in the chain,
+The PDB software calculates it as the sum of components in the chain,

 minus the weight of N-1 waters.